Jeff Cohn Cellars (JC Cellars)

 Cohn’s wife Alexandria, whom he refers to as his “best half,” plays an integral part in the Jeff Cohn Cellars operation.
 “She does everything around the winery but make the wine,” he firmly declared.
 “She is also a CPA and makes sure that our business is run smoothly in many different areas.”

 Cohn now consults for a number of other wineries.
-His passion for the business carries forth on his pet project, one that he calls his Imposter Brand.
-“I feel our Imposter wines are emblematic of the terroir that can be expressed in California wines.
+His passion for the business carries forth on his pet project, one that he calls his Impostor brand.
+“I feel our Impostor wines are emblematic of the terroir that can be expressed in California wines.
 They are the best possible examples that I, as a winemaker, can strive to achieve.
 I hope to be able to continue making them for a long time to come.”

 Jeff Cohn is in many ways, the heart and soul of California’s new wave of winemaking.
 He produces wines without great fanfare and a glittering environment.
 He is completely open about his products and gives abundant credit to his growers and others who participate in his winery’s efforts.